blowfishpro/B9-Aerospace/README.md

 Source folder contains the source code for the included plugins and is not necessary for the mod to work.

-Make sure you have KSP 0.22 or higher.
+Make sure you have KSP 0.24.2 or higher.

-Support for KSP 0.21 is discontinued, use R3.4 if a compatible version is needed.

-Support for KSP 0.20.2 is discontinued, use R3.2 if a compatible version is needed.

-Versions below 0.20.2 are incompatible completely, even with older releases.

 Do *not*, under any circumstances, extract just GameData/B9_Aerospace/Parts folder alone, the mod won't work this way.